donovanh/tweets/README.md

 ## Hosting

 I have deployed it to Heroku using [these instructions](https://devcenter.heroku.com/articles/nodejs).
+Since it's a light, database-free app, it could just as well live on a free Appfog instance also.

+## Dependencies

+This app relies on [ntwitter](https://github.com/AvianFlu/ntwitter).

+## TODO

+Tweet streaming would be nice, so that a socket-enabled static site could show a dynamically updating list.

 ## License